arnellebalane/arnellebalane.com-v6/src/routes/_articles/lets-build-a-video-calling-app-part-1.md

 title: "Let's build a video calling app! - Part One"
 description: >
-  This article shows the concepts and process behind building a video calling app using Web technologies and Firebase
+  This article shows the concepts and process behind building a video calling app using Web technologies
 categories:
   - javascript
   - web-development
   - web-api
 tags: article
-date: 2022-10-02
+date: 2022-10-06
 published: true
 ---